-- 25. Reducing the cost of electricity is critical to improve competitiveness.
-Several projects and initiatives to achieve fuel-source diversification, facilitate energy conservation, liberalize the electricity market and reduce the cost of energy are moving ahead.
-After procurement efforts for a new power plant were suspended, an Electricity Sector Enterprise Team (ESET) started in July to prepare an action plan for creating a viable model for the sector, and to manage the procurement process for additional generation capacity as needed.
-The ESET aims to initiate this procurement process in the first quarter of 2015.
-It also aims to guide updates to the Electricity Act that clarify and codify the roles and responsibilities of the main actors in the sector, including the Government, the regulator, the utilities and the independent power producers.
-While these amendments were initially expected to be submitted to Parliament by end-September 2014 (structural benchmark), the revised process will necessitate a delay in tabling of the amendments to January 2015 (revised structural benchmark), after which they will become effective by end-March 2015.
-We are also preparing a plan to ensure that all public entities (central government, local government, and public bodies) meet their financial obligations in a timely manner. - 26.
-Labour market reforms are progressing.
-Legislation supporting flexible work arrangements is expected to be adopted in Parliament by October 2014.
-Among the legislation to be amended are the Shop and Offices Act and regulations; the Town and Communities Act, the Holiday and Pay Acts, and the Employment of Women Act.
-A public education campaign is planned to promote the use of flexible work arrangements.
-In the context of the recently launched Comprehensive Labour Market Reform Agenda, a Labour Market Reform Commission will review existing policies and practices in the areas of education and training; productivity, technology and innovation; labour policies and legislation; social protection; and industrial relations.
+The ESET aims to initiate the execution of these plans in 2015, with the conversion of the Bogue power station from oil to gas.
+It has also provided guidance to update the Electricity Act, to clarify and codify the roles and responsibilities of the main actors in the sector, including the Government, the regulator, the utilities and the independent power producers.
+These amendments are expected to be submitted to Parliament by January 2015 (structural benchmark), after which they will become effective by end-March 2015.
+We are also preparing a plan to ensure that all public entities (central government, local government, and public bodies) meet their financial obligations in a timely manner.

+27. Labour market reforms are progressing.
+Legislation supporting flexible work arrangements was adopted by Parliament in November 2014 and is in effect, and a public education campaign to promote the use of flexible work arrangements is underway.
+In the context of the recently launched Comprehensive Labour Market Reform Agenda, a Labour Market Reform Commission will be operational by March 2015 to review existing policies and practices in the areas of education and training; productivity, technology and innovation; labour policies and legislation; social protection; and industrial relations.
 Options to reduce the impact of high separation costs are being reviewed by the Unemployment Insurance Committee, and decisions are to be supported by two IDB-supported consultancies on Unemployment Insurance.
 A Cabinet note regarding options for reducing high separation costs will be submitted by March 2015.

+REFORM OF SOCIAL SPENDING

+28. Efforts to strengthen the social protection framework are progressing.
+In May the government adopted a graduation strategy for PATH households.
+A communication strategy has been prepared, and broad implementation of the strategy is anticipated in early to mid-2015.
+The government launched a new social protection strategy in July, and a monitoring and evaluation framework is now being developed.